dliessi/ports/README.md

 Now you should be able to use the Portfiles provided in this repository.

 **N.B.** py-python-poppler-qt4 depends on poppler with variants qt4 and quartz.
-You should `port install poppler +qt4 +quartz` before installing frescobaldi.
+You should `port install poppler +qt4 +quartz` before installing frescobaldi or frescobaldi-devel.